kevinding0218/InterviewDocuments/Q and A/System Design/User System.md

 ### NoSQL Data Structure
 Cassandra is a 3-level NoSQL database
 1. First Level: row_key
-	- also known as hash_key
+	- also known as hash_key, tells you data stored in which machine
 	- same key as we know in traditional key-value
 	- Always attach this key in any query, no ways to perform range query
 	- common row_key: user_id